nvisbal/ionictemplate/README.md

 # Features

-1. Provide a page login with 3 options: user and email, log in with facebbok and log in to google.
+1. Provide a page login with 3 options: user and email, log in with facebbok and log in with google.
 2. Provide a page signup with user and email, facebook and google.
 3. Using [ngx/translate](https://github.com/ngx-translate/core) for language handling.
 4. Implements the forgot password process.